KKoovalsky/devii/md/blog/cross_compile_arm_cortex_with_clang_and_arm_gnu_gcc.md

 set(CMAKE_EXE_LINKER_FLAGS_INIT "-L${standard_libraries_dir} --stdlib=libstdc++ --rtlib=libgcc")
 ```

-After this is done the linker raises `-lgcc` not found error.
+After this is done, the linker raises `-lgcc` not found error.
 In the above CMake code line, there is no path to
 `libgcc.a` specified.
 We must supply it.
 The `ArmGnu_GetCompilerRuntimeLibrariesDirectory` helps us retrieve it:

 ```